 Sleep bags, SIDS and safety

 While infant sleep bags are now sold as a simple to use and safe alternative to sheets and blankets, it is important to recognise that little is known about two important factors: firstly, how exactly are sleep bags used?
 And secondly, how does the use of infant sleep bags affect infant sleep physiology?
 Are the claims made regarding sleep bag safety evidence based?
-One of the leading brands of infant sleep bag, ‘Grobag’, are explicitly marketed as being safer "We firmly believe that Baby Sleep Bags are a far safer form of bedding for babies than traditional blankets and sheets" (Grobag, 2010) despite there being very little substantial evidence to support this.
+Some of the leading brands of infant sleep bag are explicitly marketed as being safer although there is little substantial evidence to support this.

 No research study has yet been published which a) establishes whether or not sleep bags are safer than traditional bedding with regard to SIDS risk, b) examines the effect of sleep bags on infant temperature during night-time sleep, or c) investigates how parents use sleep bags in combination with other bedding or clothing.

 While a British Safety Standard for infant sleep bags exists, it is based on a relatively simplistic analysis of the tog value of materials used, and fails to take account of the many environmental and physiological variables that ultimately impact infant temperature (Cronin-de-Chavez 2011).